-Again in the same area, even maybe in the same place you ate, you can try some of the local beer, or whatever takes your fancy.
+Again in the same area, even maybe in the same place you ate, try some of the local beer.
 I personally loved the organic pilsner.

 There is a great bar scene, and if you are lucky enough to be there from Thursday through to Sunday you will see how hard the Icelanders party.
-In the middle of winter with freezing winds you can see the girls in mini-skirts only and men with just a light top on.
+In the middle of winter, with freezing winds, you can see the girls in mini-skirts only and men with just a light top on.
+A hardy bunch.

-Most people start on the main shopping street drinking and slowly make there way from bar to bar towards the area around the main square where many other watering holes await.
+Most people start on the main shopping street drinking, and slowly make their way from bar to bar towards the area around the main square,where many other bars await.

 Grab one of the famous hot-dogs at the hot-dog stand down by the waterfront area to help soak up some of that beer (ask a local, they will know what you are talking about).